 Five College Tibetan Studies in India Program

 Hampshire co-sponsors, with Smith College, the Five College Tibetan Studies in India Program.
-Through this unique program, students have the opportunity to study Buddhist philosophy, and Tibetan cultures and history during January Term at the Central University for Tibetan Studies in Sarnath, India.
+Through this unique program, students have the opportunity to study Buddhist philosophy, and Tibetan cultures and history during Smith's January Interterm at the Central University for Tibetan Studies in Sarnath, India.

 Hampshire College China Exchange Program